vinayhegde1990/career-notes/docs/source/About-Myself.rst

 Personal Identity
 ********************

-*Some useful links to answer - Tell me about yourself in an interview as well as certain job sites*
+*Useful links to answer - Tell me about yourself in an interview as well as certain job sites*

 ##########
 The Basics